-PRI appointed ERM to conduct research and help develop a framework for ESG disclosure during the lifetime of the private equity fund.
-Over 70 practitioners contributed to the guidance through interviews, consultation and through a dedicated PRI signatory working group representing 39 limited partner and general partner organizations.
-Following the release of the document ERM and PRI co-hosted a number of client events across the globe to promote the guidance and good practice.
+Last year, the PRI appointed ERM to conduct research and help develop a framework for ESG disclosure during the lifetime of the private equity fund.
+Over 70 practitioners contributed to the guidance through interviews, consultation and through a dedicated PRI signatory working group representing 39 LP and GP organizations.